BUCS110-B1-Fall2024/final-project-kyle-c/template_final_project-master/README.md

 ## Project Description

 << Recreate the classic arcade game Space Invaders where the user will be able to control a battleship by moving it left to right.
-The battleship will automatically fires lasers towards enemy alien invaders and when these enemies get hit by the lasers, they get destroyed.
-However, the alien invaders are able to fire back at the battleship and if the battleship gets hit, the user loses a life.
+The battleship will automatically fire lasers towards enemy alien invaders and when these enemies get hit by the lasers, they get destroyed.
+However, the alien invaders are able to fire back at the battleship so the user must also try to dodge; if the battleship gets hit, the user loses a life.
 When the user loses all 3 lives, the game is over.
 Also as the battleship destroys enermy invaders, the users will gain score points.>>

 ***